Best PC gaming headsets 2023: the top wired and wireless headsets

-It's only a fraction cheaper than the Logitech G432, but the Roccat Elo X Stereo is just too good not to mention alongside it.
-It's the entry-level headset in Roccat's new Elo range, but it's much better value than its more expensive USB sibling, and a brilliant pick for those on a budget.
+It's not as sonically impressive as the Logitech G432, but the Roccat Elo X Stereo is just too good not to mention alongside it.
+It's thes entry-level headset in Roccat's Elo range, but it's much better value than its more expensive USB sibling, and a brilliant pick for those on a budget.

-Not only is its audio quality top notch, but it's also supremely comfortable - actually more so than the Logitech G432 in my eyes.
-This is largely down to its brilliant headband design, which is actually very similar to the Steelseries Arctis 7 (which is also further down on this list in our best wireless headset picks).
-It's a great headset to wear for long gaming sessions, and its lightweight chassis often me forget I was even wearing it.
+Not only is its audio quality top notch, but it's also supremely comfortable - actually more so than the Logitech G432.
+This is largely down to its brilliant headband design, which is actually very similar to the Steelseries Arctis 7 (which, as you'll see below, is our best wireless headset pick).
+It's a great headset to wear for long gaming sessions, and the chassis is so light you can forget you're wearing it.

-It's also got one of the best microphones I've seen on a budget gaming headset, too.
+It's also got one of the best microphones on a budget gaming headset.
 Often these are what tend to suffer the most on lower-end headsets, but the Elo X Stereo's mic is easily as good as the one on the G432.
 Overall, it's a great headset for those who want something cheap and cheerful, and it's a very worthy alternative to the G432.

 Read more in our Roccat Elo X Stereo review

 For reasons explained further down, neither I nor the RPS hivemind recommend 7.1 virtual surround sound for all-purpose, all-genre headsets.
 However, if you do want to try out this drama-boosting format, the AOC GH300 is one of the most affordable gaming headsets to support it – and for the money, is a good-sounding set of cans in general.